-Proximate Cause for this Proposed Change
+Proximate Cause for This Proposed Change

-The performance of a surgical airway is an infrequently performed but occasionally lifesaving procedure on the battlefield.
-Since a combatant who sustains a wound that damages the upper airway structures is often in extremis shortly after the wound is sustained, this is a procedure that must be performed by the individual who is caring for the casualty at the point of injury - the combat medic.
+The performance of a surgical airway is an infrequently performed, but occasionally lifesaving, procedure on the battlefield.
+Since a combatant who sustains a wound that damages the upper airway structures is often in extremis shortly after the wound is sustained, this is a procedure that must be performed by the individual who is caring for the casualty at the point of injury: the combat medic.
 There are a variety of techniques and equipment available to perform this technique.
-In the past, Tactical Combat Casualty Care has not recommended a specific equipment item for the performance of surgical airway.
-A recent study done using Army 68-Whiskey medics trained to the Emergency Medical Technician - Basic (EMT-B) level found that the use of a new equipment item - the CricKey - resulted in surgical airways being performed on fresh human cadavers by medics faster than with the standard open surgical technique and with a 100% first pass success rate compared to a 70% first pass success rate using the standard technique.
-At this time, the CricKey has the best supporting evidence for enabling successful performance of surgical airways by combat medical personnel and is recommended as the device of choice for TCCC.
+In the past, the Committee on Tactical Combat Casualty Care (CoTCCC) has not recommended a specific equipment item for the performance of surgical airways.
+A recent study with Army 68-Whiskey medics trained to the Emergency Medical Technician-Basic (EMT-B) level found that the use of a new equipment item, the CricKey, resulted in surgical airways being performed on fresh human cadavers by medics faster than with the standard open surgical technique, and with a 100% first-pass success rate compared with a 70% first-pass success rate using the standard technique.
+At this time, the CricKey has the best supporting evidence for enabling successful performance of surgical airways by combat medical personnel and is proposed as the device of choice for TCCC.